mongodb/libbson/doc/bson_writer_t.rst

 Description
 -----------

-The :symbol:`bson_writer_t <bson_writer_t>` API provides an abstraction for serializing many BSON documents to a single memory region.
+The :symbol:`bson_writer_t` API provides an abstraction for serializing many BSON documents to a single memory region.
 The memory region may be dynamically allocated and re-allocated as more memory is demanded.
 This can be useful when building network packets from a high-level language.
 For example, you can serialize a Python Dictionary directly to a single buffer destined for a TCP packet.

 .. only:: html